 SOFT LEMON COOKES WITHOUT PUDDING OR CAKE MIX

 It seemed it was going to fit the lemon bill, but I amped up the lemon flavor a bit more, because I really do feel like you just can’t ever have too much lemon flavor.
 And this cookie has since lived on my blog and gotten RAVE reviews wherever they go and/or are baked.

-Are you wondering what a crinkle cookie is?
+Are you perhaps wondering what a crinkle cookie is?
 It’s pretty much a basic cookie, but the dough gets rolled in powdered sugar before it gets baked.